Upcoming Educational Courses

 September 22, 2015

-University of Guildford, Surrey, UK
+The University of Guildford, Surrey, UK

-Session Overview: This course addressed small animal imaging including MRI (in vivo and ex vivo), micro-CT, ultrasound, and optical imaging.
+This course addressed small animal imaging including MRI (in vivo and ex vivo), micro-CT, ultrasound, and optical imaging.
 The emphasis was on toxicologic pathology and the use of imaging in toxicology animal models.

 Responsible Authorship and Publication Practices

-Session Overview: This presentation covered recommendations for conducting, reporting, editing, and publication of manuscripts in medical journals according to the International Committee of Medical Journal Editors.
+This presentation covered recommendations for conducting, reporting, editing, and publication of manuscripts in medical journals according to the International Committee of Medical Journal Editors.
 Topics presented included data presentation, criteria for authorship and acknowledgments, identification of abuses of publication practices, dealing with Conflict of Interest, use of correct English syntax and grammar, and discussed the ethics of publication and ethics of image adjustment for figures and photomicrographs.
 Concluding remarks dealt with the responsibility of journal editors and reviewers and a former editor's perspective on how to get your paper published.

 Practical Application of MRI Histology in Toxicologic Pathology

-Session Overview: This session provided examples of major organ system pathologies encountered in rodent toxicity and carcinogenicity studies with emphasis on how MRI imaging technology can serve as an important adjunct to conventional pathology evaluation.
+This session provided examples of major organ system pathologies encountered in rodent toxicity and carcinogenicity studies with emphasis on how MRI imaging technology can serve as an important adjunct to conventional pathology evaluation.
 The objective was to use rodent animal models and show how live animal images followed by images of the fixed specimens from the same animal model and compare with conventional H&E stained sections.

 IATP/IFSTP Pathology Peer Review

-Held at the 2014 STP-I Meeting, November 2, 2014
+November 2, 2014

-Session Overview: Pathology peer review verifies and improves the accuracy and quality of pathology data and interpretations.
+Pathology peer review verifies and improves the accuracy and quality of pathology data and interpretations.
 Pathology peer review is a critical phase when important risk assessment or business decisions are based on nonclinical studies.
 A recent OECD advisory document entitle Draft OECD Guidance on the GLP Requirements for Peer Review of Histopathology, is under discussion with various Tox Path societies worldwide.
 The following topics were covered and discussed in the seminar: roles of the study pathologist, peer review pathologists, pathology working groups; peer review of clinical pathology data; regulatory perspective on pathology peer review and perspective of a pathologist on peer review in Indian CRO.

 View Meeting Summary

-View Peter Mann's Talk
+View Peter Mann's Presentation

-View Jerry Hardisty's Talk
+View Jerry Hardisty's Presentation

-View Sabine Francke's Talk
+View Sabine Francke's Presentation

-View Lila Ramaiah's Talk
+View Lila Ramaiah's Presentation

-View Kalai Selvan's Talk
+View Kalai Selvan's Presentation

 IATP/STP Excel Tips and Tricks: Easy Ways to Quickly Visualize Your Pathology Data

-Held at the 2014 STP Annual Meeting, June 25, 2014, Washington, DC
+STP Annual Meeting, Washington, DC

-Session Overview: This interactive presentation demonstrated ways to quickly visualize numeric pathology data primarily using Microsoft Excel.
+This interactive presentation demonstrated ways to quickly visualize numeric pathology data primarily using Microsoft Excel.
 Although Excel's built-in graphing capabilities are limited compared to dedicated graphing programs, some of its functions are ideally suited to evaluating pathology data from toxicity studies.
 The session began by demonstrating methods to get data into Excel from Word and PDF documents and how to best format different types of data.
 Next, several methods of graphing were demonstrated, including scatterplots and pivot charts.
 At the end of the session, attendees had new tools to evaluate data for interpretation and presentations.

 Cell Death and New Sampling Procedures for the Brain

-Session Overview: This presentation was aimed at toxicologic pathology trainees.
+This presentation was aimed at toxicologic pathology trainees.
 The first talk introduced and defined the concept of apoptosis, showed examples of how to recognize apoptosis, and provided an explanation of how it differs from single-cell necrosis and other forms of necrosis.
 The second talk addressed the new sampling procedure for toxicologic pathology evaluation of the rodent brain and showed how the sampling differs from the previous three standard sections to the present 7 standard sections.
 Visual examples of the 7 sections were provided for the audience

 Current Standard for CNS Evaluation in Rodent Toxicity Studies